nickbrandt/GitLab/doc/user/project/requirements/index.md

 If an industry standard *requires* that your application has a certain feature or behavior, you can [create a requirement](#create-a-requirement) to reflect this.
-When a feature is no longer necessary, you can [archive the related requirement](#archive-a-requirement).
+When a feature is no longer necessary, you can [close the related requirement](#close-a-requirement).

 <i class="fa fa-youtube-play youtube" aria-hidden="true"></i>
 For an overview, see [GitLab 12.10 Introduces Requirements Management](https://www.youtube.com/watch?v=uSS7oUNSEoU).